 - Anise extract (or other flavouring)

-Anise
+Using Anise

-If you're not familiar with aniseed, it is a flavour similar to fennel or liquorice.
-It is frequently used as a flavouring in Italian baking.
-My family uses it mainly for these biscotti and pizzelles.
 In this recipe the anise is quite subtle.
 I'd highly recommend trying it, even if you're not a major fan of liquorice/fennel flavours.
 I personally can't stand liquorice most of the time, but still love these.

-In Britain, it is quite difficult to find anise extract, so my stockpile comes direct in care packages from my parents.
+In Britain, it is difficult to find anise extract, so my stockpile comes direct in care packages from my parents.
 It can be sourced online, but might require some pre-planning as it is not readily available in stores.

 As these are otherwise plain biscotti, without any nuts or fruits, you can also safely substitute pretty much any flavour into these.
 I've made them with both vanilla and almond extracts previously with success.